-The Agri-Food and Biosciences Institute (AFBI) wishes to advise Northern Ireland sheep farmers that we are now approaching the peak risk period for Nematodirus worm infection in young lambs.
+The Agri-Food and Biosciences Institute (AFBI) Veterinary Sciences Division wishes to advise sheep farmers of the likely risk of Nematodirus worm infection in young lambs occurring at this time of year.

-Using a forecasting system based on climate data, staff at the Institute have predicted that hatching of Nematodirus eggs has commenced and current meteorological readings indicate that peak hatching will take place during the last week of March and the first week of April.
+Using a forecasting system based on climate data, staff at the Institute have predicted that hatching of Nematodirus eggs has commenced, with 10% hatch happening between 21st and 23rd March 2020.
+The current meteorological readings indicate that peak hatching will take place during the second week of April 2020.

-Farmers should be aware that Nematodirus infection can be confused with coccidiosis, another disease which causes severe scour in young lambs.
+Farmers should be aware that Nematodirus infection might be confused with coccidiosis, another disease which can cause severe scour in young lambs.
 As the treatments for Nematodirus infection and coccidiosis are different, accurate diagnosis and treatment recommendation, through your veterinary surgeon, are essential.

 Nematodirus disease can be avoided or reduced in lambs by: